- Partial or complete deficiency of one or any combination of anterior pituitary hormones.

 Lymphocytic hypophysitis is an autoimmune disorder that most typically affects peripartum women.
 It can cause a pituitary mass that mimics a tumor.
 It usually results in ACTH deficiency but can cause deficiencies in any pituitary hormone.
 About 25% of cases are associated with other autoimmune conditions, such as systemic lupus erythematosus.
 Hypophysitis can also be caused by chemotherapeutic drugs (eg, ipilumimab, monoclonal anti-CTLA4 antibodies that enhance immunity).

 Hypopituitarism without mass lesions

 Congenital hypopituitarism occurs in syndromes such as septo-optic dysplasia (de Morsier syndrome) and in patients with PROP1 and other gene mutations.
 Cranial radiation, pituitary surgery, encephalitis, hemochromatosis, autoimmunity or coronary artery bypass grafting (CABG) may also cause hypopituitarism.
 At least one pituitary hormone deficiency develops in about 25–30% of survivors of moderate to severe traumatic brain injury (Glasgow Coma Scale ≤ 13/15) and in about 55% of survivors of aneurysmal subarachnoid hemorrhage.
-Some degree of hypopituitarism, most ...
+Some degree of hypopituitarism, most commonly GH deficiency ...